Skip to contents

 4.2.3 Hazard Ratio estimates with Cox regression

 In order to estimate the hazard ratio associated with these groups, we fit the same survival data, this time using a multivariate Cox proportional hazards regression model.
-Here, we include the age of patients at death, sex and tumor mutational burden (TMB) as model covariates.
+Here, we overcome the confounding effect of global mutational and copy-number burden by including the tumour mutational burden and the fraction of genome altered (FGA) provided within the clinical data, plus other standard covariates such as age of patients at sequencing, sex and sample type (primary vs metastasis).
 For TMB, best practices require using a value of 10 per megabase to discriminate patients with high burden from those with low.
 We can decide which strategy to use by tuning argument tmb_method.
 The default value is “median”, which uses the median over all samples asthreshold.
 Here, we set it to “>10” to stick to the mentioned best practices.

 tumor_type = 'PAAD',